Ellis Harrison: Portsmouth

 On 21 June 2019, Harrison signed for League One side Portsmouth for an undisclosed fee, believed to be worth £450,000.
 Manager Kenny Jackett had originally attempted to sign him in January 2018.
-Harrison scored his first Portsmouth goals in his second game, a 3–0 victory over Birmingham City in an EFL Cup first round fixture at Fratton Park on 6 August.
+Harrison scored his first Portsmouth goal in his second game, a 3–0 victory over Birmingham City in an EFL Cup first round fixture at Fratton Park on 6 August.
 He scored ten goals in 39 appearances during the 2019–20 season, which was stopped early due to the COVID-19 pandemic in England, with Portsmouth finishing in the play-offs on points per game.
 He played both legs of the play-off semi-final defeat to Oxford United, which was decided on penalties following a 2–2 aggregate draw; he provided an assist and then scored an own goal in the second leg before being substituted.

 He scored six goals in 31 games during the 2020–21 campaign, which saw Pompey miss out on the play-offs by two points.
-In June 2021, Harrison looked set to join Oxford United, however this move fell through following Portsmouth's failure to bring in replacement Jayden Stockley.
+In June 2021, Harrison looked set to join Oxford United, however, this move fell through following Portsmouth's failure to bring in replacement Jayden Stockley.
 He was linked with moves to League One rivals Plymouth Argyle and Sheffield Wednesday among others, but opted to stay at Portsmouth.
 On 7 September, he scored a third career hat-trick in a 5–3 EFL Trophy defeat to AFC Wimbledon.
-He scored a total of four goals in fourteen appearances in the first half of the 2021–22 season, though he started just one league fixture, and opted to leave the club after manager Danny Cowley told him he would not be offered a new contract in the summer.
+He scored a total of four goals in 14 appearances in the first half of the 2021–22 season, though he started just one league fixture, and opted to leave the club after manager Danny Cowley told him he would not be offered a new contract in the summer.

 Fleetwood Town

 On 8 January 2022, Harrison joined League One side Fleetwood Town for an undisclosed fee.
 He made his debut that day, scoring the only goal in a relegation six-pointer victory over Doncaster Rovers.
 Manager Stephen Crainey said that "hopefully, he can follow that up and build on it with a few more".
-With Fleetwood having survived relegation on goal difference, Harrison signed a new one-year contract with the club at the end of the 2021–22 season, having scored six goals in eighteen matches since arriving at the Highbury Stadium.
+With Fleetwood having survived relegation on goal difference, Harrison signed a new one-year contract with the club at the end of the 2021–22 season, having scored six goals in 18 matches since arriving at the Highbury Stadium.